mesa1014/mesa1014/README.md

 ### Hi there 👋

 ### About me
-Research Fellow @ Auckland Bioengineering Institute

-I am currently working on computer vision, machine learning, and computational modelling projects.
+I am currently working on data science, computer vision, machine learning, and computational modelling projects.
 Some of my repositories are private!

 ### Languages & Tools: